alvinj/MacSpeechServer/README.md

 Motivation
 ----------

-I had two main motivations for creating this project:
+I had the following motivations for creating this project:

 1. I use "speech to text" technology in several Scala/Java projects.
 1. Trying to get AppleScript to work with Java/Scala on Mac OS X can be a pain.